 While humans immediately recognize visual similarity, they cannot analyze the millions of individual scenes that satellites generate daily.
 We built GeoVisual Search to do just that.

 Divide the globe into a grid of tiles.
 We use multiple, overlapping grids, capturing features that would otherwise run across tiles.

-For each image tile, use a neural network to extract features (e.g., shapes, colors, texture).
+For each image tile, use deep learning, a form of artificial intelligence that is loosely inspired by the structure of the brain, to create a neural network that extracts features (e.g., shapes, colors, texture).
 Features can include both the visible and non-visible spectrum.

 Given a query image, calculate a “visual distance” between the query features and the features extracted from each image in the comparison set.

 The tiles with the smallest “visual distance” are visually similar to the query tile.

 Descartes Labs has created three distinctive global composites - Landsat 8, Sentinel-1, and Sentinel-2 - using each satellites unique image resolutions and frequency bands.
 By using the Descartes Labs platform, we were able to pre-process all of the imagery to make an easy-to-access composite you can explore.

 Resolution: 1 meter per pixel

 Number of tiles processed: 1.9 billion

 Number of tiles processed: 205 million